BCLab-UNM/iAnt-ARGoS/README.md

 ######Macintosh Installation

-1. For quick and easy installation, the Mac OSX installation of ARGoS requires Homebrew.
-If you don't have it, install the Homebrew Package Manager by using the following command in Terminal.
+1. The Mac OSX installation of ARGoS uses the Homebrew Package Manager.
+If you don't have it, install Homebrew by using the following command in Terminal.
   ```
   $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
   ```